-The Capstone Program is an optional, admissions-based, and final phase for students who have completed through course 239 of our Mastery-Based Learning courses.
+The Capstone Program is an optional, admissions-based, and final phase for students who have completed the Core Curriculum, which is our Mastery-Based Learning courses.
 The goal of the Capstone Program is to give students an intense finishing experience that results in a career-launching job.
 Because the end goal of Capstone is very ambitious, it requires in total 4 to 6 months of full-time focus.
-The first 3 months will be classroom instruction Monday-Friday all day; after that, there will be a 1-3 month job hunt process.
+The first 3 months will be classroom instruction Monday-Friday all day; after that, there will be a 1-3 month Career Search process.
 All participants are selected among our top students from the Mastery-Based courses.
 It's not uncommon for Capstone participants to call it the hardest thing they've ever done.
 The projects, graduates and salaries coming out of Capstone are outstanding and rival those at top tier universities.

 At this point, most of you have been with us for a very long time, and we've spent enough time with you to be confident in your ability.
 We will invest in you first, and pour all our resources in you and align ourselves to your success.
 We'll collect a percentage of your first year's salary as a fee when you accept your job offer.
 You don't pay us anything until then.
 We have even issued no-interest loans to participants who need it while going through Capstone.

 To participate in this program, you should understand that:

 Capstone cohorts start a handful of times throughout the year, and the application deadline is typically about 1 month prior to the cohort start date.
 The Capstone application is at the end of course 239.
 For further inquires regarding Capstone, please email email@example.com (but please read the FAQ below first).

 In general, we're looking for the following attributes:

 Along with the above, we're also looking for people who: